web-stream/example-realtime-dashboard/README.md

 # example-realtime-dashboard

 Project with frontend (chart) and backend.
-Communication based on WebSockets.
+Communication was based on WebSockets.

 ![](./demo.png)